hectorMiranda/marcetuxstudios/_posts/2016-10-19-queue-driven-workflows.md

 nudge.
 This makes re-delivery safe (the worker fetches current state regardless of when the message was generated) and makes each step independent of what the other steps put in their messages.

+*Update: the job state record in DynamoDB uses a simple schema — `job_id` (partition key), `status` (enum: queued/processing/done/failed), `updated_at`, and per-step metadata fields like `thumbnail_s3_key` and `rendition_urls` (map).
+Workers update only their own fields with a conditional expression that checks `status = 'queued'` before claiming a job.
+The atomic claim is the idempotency gate from the earlier SQS post, applied to the state record itself.*